zyx124/linux_restore/Vim/README.md

 ## VIM
-This is a folder to store vim related files.
+This is a folder to store vim related files. vimrc needs a dot in the front.
+The others are styles.